 And you know what?
 It didn’t really matter!
 Haha!
 We called her a big girl anyway.
 She learned to go potty and get dressed.
 She loved to “read” to baby and help mom and it just didn’t matter that she still slept in a crib.

-Since then, we’ve put off the toddler transition to a big bed as long as possible for each subsequent toddler in our house.
+Since waiting was so successful with our first, we’ve always put off the toddler transition to a big bed as long as possible for each subsequent toddler in our house.

 Obviously, if your child is in imminent danger in their crib, they should move to a mattress on the floor or something!